Cwantic/Documentation/Python/Info.md

 This script do not use ***Python Virtual Environment*** and is so very fast.

+This script can also be used for **project/study** purpose.

 ## 1. Script definition

-From Home/Python, click on button 6 (Add simple script) :
+From Home/Python, click on button 2 (Add script) :

 ![Image](../Images/PythonMenu.jpg)

-Give it a name.
+Select "Simple script" and give it a name.

 A new *main.py* will be created in the file explorer and *Inputs* and *Outputs* nodes in the Project script.
 Requirements.txt is hidden and the Editor is empty :